-In \cite{czirjak2019study}, we have also demonstrated that there exist between 0 and 2 concave type configurations for each pair of $\mu_1$ and $\mu_2$, depending on their values.
+In~\citep{czirjak2019study}, we have also demonstrated that there exist between 0 and 2 concave type configurations for each pair of $\mu_1$ and $\mu_2$, depending on their values.
 In the concave case, there is no restriction for the masses with respect to their relative magnitude.
-Thus their values can be interchanged.
-In \citep{czirjak2019study}, we studied the concave configurations considering $\mu_1$ and $\mu_2$ as place-specific mass parameters on the axis of symmetry, taking $\mu_1$ as the outer mass and $\mu_2$ as the inner one (see the right panel of Fig. \ref{fig:deltoid}).
+Thus, their values can be interchanged.
+Furthermore, we studied the concave configurations considering $\mu_1$ and $\mu_2$ as place-specific mass parameters on the axis of symmetry, taking $\mu_1$ as the outer mass and $\mu_2$ as the inner one (see the right panels of Figure~\ref{fig:frames}).
 Here we consider the solutions of the concave case when the values of the mass parameters are interchangeable.
-Thus let $m_1$ and $m_2$ be place-independent mass values, and we look for solutions when $\mu_1=m_1$, $\mu_2=m_2$, and $\mu_1=m_2$, $\mu_2=m_1$, where $\mu_1$ and $\mu_2$ are expressions given by Eqs. (\ref{eq:deltoid_mu}).
+Thus, let $m_1$ and $m_2$ be place-independent mass values, and we look for solutions when $\mu_1=m_1$, $\mu_2=m_2$, and $\mu_1=m_2$, $\mu_2=m_1$, where $\mu_1$ and $\mu_2$ are expressions given by Equation~(\ref{eq:deltoid_mu}).
 This problem is described in a general way by the following system of non-linear equations: